 What is Postpartum Corset and its Benefits?

-Besides offering support in postpartum recovery, a postpartum corset helps to reduce back pain, improve posture, and more.
+Besides offering extra support in postpartum recovery, a postpartum corset helps to reduce back pain, improve posture, and more.

 It’s beneficial to those who suffer from diastasis recti.
 This condition occurs when the muscles on your left and right torso separate along the middle.
-In most cases, it’s what we like to call the “pregnancy pooch.”
+In most cases, it’s what we call the “pregnancy pooch.”
 While it typically resolves within two months, a postpartum corset speeds up the recovery.

-A study in 2019 found postpartum girdles or corsets to be effective in minimizing the pain for those who endured a cesarean delivery because it takes the pressure of the incision on your stomach.
+A study in 2019 found postpartum girdles or corsets to be effective in minimising the pain for those who endured a cesarean delivery because it takes the pressure of the incision on your stomach.
 Even better, a study in 2017 also noted that a postpartum corset helped lessen the bleeding and discomfort among women who had C-sections.